SanjeevKGupta/example/policy/README.md

 --------

 ### 3. Move workload from one node to another node
-In this demo, workload will be moved from node A to a node B. This can be necesitated based on business and/or changing enviromental conditions.
+In this demo, workload will be moved from node A to node B. This can be necessitated based on business and/or changing enviromental conditions.
 This makes use of BPR 1 and 3.

 #### `Setup`
 **1.1** Continue from example 2 above.